ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-15
+## 2024-12-13

-Reflecting on programming journey
+Exploring new technologies

-> Code like everybody is watching.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*